Regulations and Recommended Practices

 The following regulations are strictly enforced by Wilderness Rangers who frequently visit the area.

-The Chicago Basin area is within the Weminuche Wilderness, so all of the following regulations must be followed.
-The regulations are designed to help ensure the protection of the wilderness environment.
+The wilderness regulations are designed to help ensure the protection of the wilderness environment, including Chicago Basin.

 - Maximum group size is limited to 15 per group, with maximum combination of people and stock not to exceed 25.